fenago/data-science/lab_guides/Lab_4.md

                                     random_state=42)
 ```

-There are four different outputs to the `train_test_split()`
-function: the features for the training set, the target variable for the
-training set, the features for the testing set, and its target variable.

 Now that we have got our training and testing sets, we are ready for
 modeling.
 Let\'s first import the `RandomForestClassifier`